Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 Top ↩

-Setup the Untrusted Wi-Fi AP
+Set Up the Untrusted Wi-Fi AP

-It seems the Archer C5 has no AP Mode.
+It seems the Archer C5 has no AP mode.
 This is my problem, not yours, but I’m still going to vent.

-There were shenanigans, but I set the LAN IP of the AC1200 to 172.31.1.100, the ETH3 NIC IP of the pfSense router to 172.31.1.1/24, and set the pfSense DHCP service on ETH3 to assign addresses 172.31.1.101~150.
-What failed was setting the AC1200 to 172.31.1.2 as it was unreachable (reason unknown).
-Oh yes, I had to turn off firewally things and NAT Boost, and basically drop the horsepower of this TP-Link router down to that of a potato battery.
-The above settings allow me to access the AC1200 remotely now.
+There were shenanigans, but I set the LAN IP of the AC1200 to 172.31.1.100, the ETH3 NIC IP of the pfSense router to 172.31.1.1/24, and configured pfSense’s DHCP service on ETH3 to assign addresses 172.31.1.101–150.
+What failed was setting the AC1200 to 172.31.1.2; it was unreachable (reason unknown).
+Oh yes—I had to turn off firewall-y things and NAT Boost, basically dropping this TP-Link router’s power to that of a potato battery.
+The settings above let me access the AC1200 remotely now.

 There are some good tutorials on advanced pfSense... if you can sit through the ads